caoyongji/testnet/docs/design/lightning_payments.md

 Send money to someone on the network that you are not sharing a state channel with.
 If you have a path of channels to the recipient you can use the nodes in between as proxies in order to trustlessly send money to the recipient.

 Lightning payments transfer funds between two participants connected through a single mediator node.
-It is accomplished by deploying the same contract on the two channels involved(see the [Aeternity whitepaper](https://blockchain.aeternity.com/%C3%A6ternity-blockchain-whitepaper.pdf), section II-B.1.a) that contains a hashlock.
+It is accomplished by deploying the same contract on the two channels involved (see the [Aeternity whitepaper](https://blockchain.aeternity.com/%C3%A6ternity-blockchain-whitepaper.pdf), section II-B.1.a) that contains a hashlock.
 The payment is activated by revealing the secret of the hashlock.

 (For terminology used, see the glossary at the end.)

 ## Workflow

-We assume a channel is already opened to the proxy node with sufficient funds for the transaction.
+It is assumed that a channel is already opened to the proxy node and from that node to the receiver with sufficient funds for the transaction.

 ### Deploying contracts

-    Create payment:
-    Call `api:lightning_spend/5` with inputs: proxy node IP, port, receiver's pubkey, amount, fee
+Create payment by calling `api:lightning_spend/5` with inputs: proxy node IP, port, receiver's pubkey, amount and transaction fee

 #### Create new lightning

 We first grab the [scriptpubkey (SPK) and scriptsig (SS) scripts](smart_contracts.md) from `secrets:new_lightning/0`:

 1.  generate random (32) bytes, this will be used as a secret
 2.  calculate the hash of it
 3.  generate a compiled chalang **code** referring to the hash of the random bytes.
 It returns a stack of 4 values: